 These sessions take place on the school playing fields.
 They include intervals, parlaufs, fartleks and time trials.
-Meet Friday after school, ready changed, at the steps by the changing rooms at 15.45.
-Sessions finish by 16.30.
+Meet Friday after school, ready changed, at the steps by the changing rooms at 3.45.
+Sessions finish by 4.30.
 Open to all pupils.
 The sessions will prepare pupils for inter-school competition including the English Schools’ Cup and County Championships.

 Programming Club (Mr Humphrey)

-The club will take place from 12.50 pm on a Thursday in Room 31.
 We will look at Scratch, Kodu and HTML.

 Eco Club (Ms Lovera)

-Oxbridge Application Support Group
+Oxbridge Application Support Group (Mr Eaves)

-Thirst (Christian Union) (Mr Bamgbola, Mr Roberts and Mr Goddard)
+Thirst (Mr Roberts and Mr Goddard)

-Monday 12.35-13.25 in the Drawing Office.
 Thirst is the school Christian Union and is open to students from all year groups to attend whether professing Christians or not.
 The club provides an opportunity for Christian fellowship and support as well as a forum for those investigating the Christian faith.

-Scale Model Making Club every Friday at lunchtime in Room 37.
+Fridays 12.35-1.25 in Room 37.
 Open to all.